HuangChiEn/easy_config/pypi_pkg/README.md

 * add different settings while choosing to overload previous one.

+* inline comment '#', now you can write comment in everyline!!
 ---

+### Newly update features 🚀
+1. inline comment '#' is now avaliable!!

+2. simple unittest can be exec `cd test ; python test_Configer.py`

+3. Better error message about the invalid configuration is given by Configer..
+---

+### Bug Fixed 🐛
+1. Bug of bool type variable declaration is fixed, now 'False' will give exactly 'False'

 ### Dependencies
 This package is written for Python 3.8 (but 3.6+ may be supported).